moj-analytical-services/rpackage_training/README.md

 * `@examples` - Sufficient examples for users to get started with your function (most people will probably look at the examples before reading the text!)

-There is a special tag `@export` which indicates that the function should be added to the NAMESPACE of your file.
+There is a special tag `@export` which indicates that the function should be added to the NAMESPACE of your package.
 This means it will be accessible to users of your package and using the `@export` tag will also trigger the generation of a help file.
 Any function that are for internal package use only should not be tagged with `@export`.